refugeetech/platform/CONTRIBUTING.md

 * When ready for review, create a pull request against the `develop` branch

 # Code quality
 In a nutshell, **write code for humans to read and understand**.
 Our code will be minified for machines during the build process.
+For further reference, please [read Human JavaScript](http://read.humanjavascript.com/) by Henrik Joreteg.

 ## Comments
 *Every* significant line of code should have an accompanying human language (English) comment.
 This is for several reasons: